Web Developer Playbook: Slug

 The server needs to do a few things:

-2. Create a new item object in compliance with the database Item model with the information from the form (don’t forget to sanitize all the strings).
-One of the fields need to be the slug created from the title field.
+is empty, send an error status back to the client, along with a message that “the title cannot be empty”.
+The client can then figure out how to display an error message to the user to fix the problem. - Create a new item object in compliance with the database Item model with the information from the form (don’t forget to sanitize all the strings).
+One of the fields need to be the slug created from the

-3. Send the “200 OK” status to the client, along with the slug.
+field. - Send the “200 OK” status to the client, along with the slug.

 When client gets the slug, it can redirect the page to the page that displays the item with the following line of code: